Understanding the Essential Testing Toolkit in 2026

 3. JMeter: Performance and Load Testing

 When it comes to performance testing and load testing, JMeter is a powerhouse.
-It’s an open-source tool designed to simulate a large number of users accessing your application at once, helping you identify performance bottlenecks and scalability issues.
+It is an open source tool designed to simulate a large number of users accessing your application at once, helping you identify performance bottlenecks and scalability issues.

 JMeter is incredibly versatile, supporting web applications, databases, and APIs.
-Whether you’re testing for speed, stress, or scalability, JMeter helps you ensure that your application can handle peak traffic and provide optimal performance.
+Whether you are testing for speed, stress, or scalability, JMeter helps you ensure that your application can handle peak traffic.
+In performance engineering, we utilize Little's Law to estimate system load:

 Both JUnit and TestNG are testing frameworks commonly used for unit testing in Java.
 These tools provide a structured way to write and execute tests, ensuring that individual components of your application function as expected.